tigase/tigase-server/src/main/restructured/Tigase_Development/CodeStyleGuide.rst

 Column limit: 120
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Defined column limit is 120 characters and must be line-wrapped as described below Java code has a column limit of 100 characters.
-Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in section `Line-wrapping <#line-wrapping>`__.
+Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in section :ref:`Line-wrapping<linewrapping>`.

+.. _linewrapping:

 Line-wrapping
 ^^^^^^^^^^^^^^^^